 The Dangers Of Indulgent Parenting

+Psychologists use the four parenting styles to analyze various ways of raising children and the results of those methods.
 Each parenting style is made up of a set of practices.
-If the majority of your parenting practices fall into a particular style, then you could say that is the parenting style you use most often.
-You don’t necessarily need to follow every practice associated with a particular style to associate with that parenting style.
-Of course, each parent raises their children slightly different from others.
+If most of your parenting practices fall into a particular type, that is the parenting style you most identify with.
+You don’t necessarily need to follow every method associated with a specific style to associate with that parenting style.
+Of course, each parent raises their children slightly differently from others.
 Therefore, these styles and practices can have many variations.

 The four commonly named styles are: